QAlfy/pidman/README.md

 ### Thread Behavior

 Pidman run processes in forked mode.
 This means, your program's event loop won't be locked.
-This is a pseudo-thread mechanism that allows running commands and programs on the background while you keep communication for any event that might arise.
+This is a pseudo-thread mechanism that allows running commands and programs on the background while you keep listening for any event that might arise during execution of these commands.

 ## Prerequisites